Rachel’s Network

 About the Award

-Each year, the Rachel’s Network Catalyst Award provides women environmental leaders of color with personal and organizational multi-year financial support, wraparound leadership services, and public recognition.
+Each year, the Rachel’s Network Catalyst Award provides mid-career women environmental leaders of color with: a personal prize ($10,000); a well-being stipend ($5,000); an organizational grant ($10,000, if applicable); wraparound leadership services; and public recognition.
+Read our Five Year Impact Report (2023) to learn about the history of the program.

 Who is this Award For?